You’ve heard many great and amazing things about calcium pyruvate.

 At the end of the study, there was no difference in results between the pyruvate and placebo groups – pyruvate had no effect on either fat mass or muscle mass.

-When it’s used in high doses, pyruvate is one of those supplements that “does something” as far as fat loss is concerned.
-But the effects are fairly modest – we’re talking about 2-3 pounds of additional fat lost over a three-week period.
+High doses of DHA and pyruvate have been shown to have a modest effect on fat loss – we’re talking about 2-3 pounds of additional fat lost over a three-week period.
 And that’s in obese individuals doing little or no exercise and consuming a very restrictive diet.

-With the exception of two studies, which I have serious doubts about, the evidence to date shows that lower doses of pyruvate (2-20 grams per day) have no significant impact on fat loss.
+With the exception of two studies, which I have serious doubts about, the evidence to date shows that lower doses (2-20 grams per day) of calcium pyruvate by itself have no significant impact on fat loss.

 Having used the stuff myself, I can’t say I noticed anything particularly dramatic.
 In fact, I didn’t notice anything at all.
 It’s certainly not a supplement I would buy again.